siriusctrl/COMP90024-CCC-notes/README.md

         - Minumum number of nodes that have to give the same result to a read operation for it to be declared valid and sent back to the client
     - > Write quorum [1]
         - Minumum number of nodes that have to occur for a write operation for it to be accepted
+- > [2014 Q5] A) Discuss the advantages and disadvantages of unstructured (noSQL) databases such as CouchDB for dealing with “big data” compared to more traditional databases, e.g. relational databases such as MySQL.
+Your answer should cover challenges with data distribution, traditional database ACID properties, heterogeneity of data and large-scale data processing.
+[6]
+    - In traditional database, we have things like schema, keys tables.
+While we don't have these in noSQL database which is more flexible.
+    - In traditional database, we have to write queries.
+While we don't to do these in noSQL database
+    - Because we have heterogenous data, we would like to save them as document in the noSQL database which is not supported by traditional database
+            - The majority of the data comes in a semi-structured or unstructured format from social media, audio, video, texts, and emails.
+    - Because noSQL database support mapreduce, we can run mapreduce across many many services which full-scale the processing opportunities for large scale analytics on multiple servers and processing them
+    - For ACID, in mySQL transaction needs to be complete while this not a problem with distributed database which shard across multiple servers and everyone of returns with the same answer which can causes overhead on the limitation to do that.
+CouchDB's nodes can fail but you can still get results.
+    - While Relational DBMSs are extremely good for ensuring consistency and availability, the normalization that lies at the heart of a relational database model implies fine-grained data, which are less conducive to partition-tolerance than coarse-grained data.
+        - Example:
+            -  A typical contact database in a relational data model may include: a person table, a telephone table, an email table and an address table, all relate to each other.
+            -  The same database in a document-oriented database would entail one document type only, with telephones numbers, email addresses, etc., nested as arrays in the same document.
+        - While Relational DBMSs are extremely good at ensuring consistency, they rely on normalized data models that, in a world of big data (Veracity and Variety) can no longer be taken for granted.
+            - Therefore, it makes sense to use DBMSs that are built upon data models that are not relational (relational model: tables and relationships amongst tables).
+        - Relational database finds it challenging to handle such huge data volumes.
+To address this, RDBMS added more central processing units (or CPUs) or more memory to the database management system to scale up vertically
+        - Big data is generated at a very high velocity.
+RDBMS lacks in high velocity because it’s designed for steady data retention rather than rapid growth

 ## Workshop week6: Containerization and docker
 ### Virtualization vs Containerization